AnWeber/vscode-tidyhtml/README.md

 * This extension uses [Tidy-HTML5](http://www.html-tidy.org/) by command line call.
 I try to provide the needed applications for all os types, but I test only on windows.
 One reason for the bad reviews is, the missing linux execution bit.
 Please feel free to set the execution bit on your own, if I forget it.
 You are welcome to create an [issue](https://github.com/AnWeber/vscode-tidyhtml/issues).
 Thanks.

 ## Changelog
+* v1.8.0
+	* workspacefolders are now supported

+* v1.7.0
+	* same like 1.6.0. invalid publish

 * v1.6.0
 	* fixed error after formatting empty file
     * added traceLogging for extendend logging